| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 opportunities.
 Whatever you call it, JD Edwards has created a competitive

+edge out of thin air.
 The problem with opportunism, however, is that you incur significant

 risk.
 Unless you are very deft or very lucky, the strategy will